 Your involvement in counselling is confidential and private.
 Your counsellor will not share your information without your written consent (see exceptions to confidentiality below).
 Should you require your counsellor to communicate with another professional, written consent must be obtained prior to releasing any information.
 If you request a copy of your file, a request of file form must be completed and a file briefing meeting is recommended.

-In accordance with the Canadian Professional Counsellors Association, Registered Professional Counsellors and Master Practitioners of Clinical Counselling adhere to a strict Professional Standards of Practice and Code of Ethics in maintaining confidentiality regarding your involvement in counselling.
+Registered Professional Counsellors and Master Practitioners of Clinical Counselling adhere to a strict Professional Standards of Practice and Code of Ethics in maintaining confidentiality regarding your involvement in counselling, in accordance with the Canadian Professional Counsellors Association.

-1. Has evidence or strong suspicion of child, elder, or vulnerable person(s) abuse;
+- 1. Has evidence or strong suspicion of child, elder, or vulnerable person(s) abuse or neglect;

-Prior to beginning counselling you will be asked to sign an informed consent form which outlines the nature of counselling, including confidentiality and privacy.
+Prior to beginning counselling you will discuss the informed consent form which outlines the nature of counselling including confidentiality and privacy, and sign the document.
 If you have any questions please speak to your Counsellor prior to signing this document.

 Minors and Confidentiality

 Confidentiality and privacy protects minors’ information in the same way as it protects adults.
 For more information on how confidentiality and privacy applies to minors or mature minors, please speak with your counsellor.